David Wade Correctional Center

 It is the philosophy of DWCC to provide correctional services in a professional manner in order to protect the safety of the public, the staff and the offender population.
 Consistent with this, it is our responsibility to provide meaningful opportunities to enhance (through a variety of educational, work, social services and medical programs) the ability of the individual offender to successfully reintegrate into our society upon release.

-- Utilize available resources in such a manner that allows us to maximize the effectiveness of our mission and programs.
+- Utilize available resources in such a manner that allows us to maximize the effectiveness of our mission.

 - Continued development of staff training programs to enhance efficient staff performance.